mrunalinidudhagawali8/qp-assessment/README.md

 **Roles:**

 * Currently, there are only two predefined roles: "admin_role" and "user_role".
-* Implement proper authentication mechanisms to assign these roles to users.

 ** H2 Database Access - `http://localhost:8080/h2-console`